 “It was so much fun, and now I feel really confident about starting classes.
 I know where everything is, and I already have an established group of friends.” -Xplore participant

-By the end of the program, students should feel empowered and prepared with the necessary equipment to take on science and math classes as a college student.
+By the end of the program, students should feel empowered and prepared to take on science and math classes as a college student.
 Plus, the usual excitement and uncertainty associated with arriving at a new place is much easier to manage after spending some time with a group of new students who may become your best friends!

 No Prerequisites!
 All you need is an interest in STEM and a passion for learning.
 All skills/backgrounds are welcome.
 Come have fun exploring with us!
 Space is limited - Apply Now!